paketo-buildpacks/paketo-website/content/docs/howto/php.md

 If your app has a `composer.lock` file, the buildpack will use the php version defined there.

-#### Deprecated: Using buildpack.yml
+#### Unsupported: Using buildpack.yml

-Specifying the PHP version through `buildpack.yml` configuration will be deprecated in PHP language family buildpack v1.0.0.
+Specifying the PHP version through `buildpack.yml`  has been removed as of PHP language family buildpack v1.0.0.
 To migrate from using `buildpack.yml` please set the `$BP_PHP_VERSION` environment variable.

 ### Configure the PHP library directory

-Users can override the default library code directory of `lib` for PHP by setting the `BP_PHP_LIB_DIR` environment variable at build-time.
+In order to modify the default PHP include path in the PHP `.ini` configuration (where PHP will look for files to include), users can append onto the default libray code directory of `lib` for PHP by setting the `BP_PHP_LIB_DIR` environment variable at build-time.
 {{< code/copyable >}}
   pack build my-app --buildpack paketo-buildpacks/php \
   --env BP_PHP_LIB_DIR=some-lib-directory